 As soon as this pot of soup was done simmering on the stove, the delicious aroma of dill, parsley, chicken and herb and garlic dumplings took me straight back to my childhood

-This chicken and dumpling soup is known in Ukraine and Russia as “soup s galushkami”, which simply means “soup with galushki” (dumplings).
+This classic chicken dumpling soup recipe is known in Ukraine and Russia as “soup s galushkami”, which simply means “soup with galushki” (dumplings).

 The recipe I am sharing today is made 100% from scratch, including the chicken stock.
 But you are not willing to go that far, the same great taste could be achieved using a good quality store bought chicken broth.